Raimal-Raja/Raimal-Raja/README.md

-# 👋 Hi there!
-I'm a Data Scientist & Python Developer
+# 👋 Hi I'm a Data Scientist & Python Developer

 I'm passionate about transforming data into actionable insights and building robust applications.
 With expertise in both data science and software development, I bridge the gap between analytics and production-ready solutions.